Mahone Bay Living Shoreline

 Graded areas planted with native shrubs and herbaceous perennials.
 Vegetated banks help to stabilize the soil.

-The living shoreline is expanding!
+The Living Shoreline is expanding!

 See our Project Update Page for details!